A step-by-step tutorial on how to build a gate pergola, the perfect way to updated your curb appeal.

 The process we used to build a fence pergola is very simple and you can do it too.

-But because I can NEVER wait to show you the finished product, how about an after picture?
-This is after applying stain.
+But because I am always excited to show you the finished product, how about an ‘after’ picture?
+This is after applying the stain:

 What do you think?
 Does it make the gate stand out?
 What do you like or don’t?
-I like how simple the pergola is!
-Now why don’t I share with you how we built it.
-Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.
+I like how simple but elegant the pergola is!

 - scrap boards to brace posts

 In an earlier step, we installed some new posts for the pergola, and here is what our fence looked like after: